The Centre for Stewardship covers 1500 hectares of land, farm, forest and hill

 The surplus crops that isn’t required for the cattle is sold to produce organic breakfast cereals and energy bars, and for malting to produce organic beef.

 New Farmers Scheme

-In 2013 Falkland Estate farm identified and established an area of land for new farmers to rent.
+In 2013 Falkland Estate farm (FREL) identified and established an area of land for new farmers to rent.
 Recognising the national shortage of good, affordable organic land – and opportunities for new farmers to get into farming – Falkland Estate farm offered plots from 0.5 to 2.5 hectares.
 The aim of this scheme is to contribute to wise food production and to do so in a way that is economically viable.

 Some of our New Farmers are already reaping the rewards of their produce:

 Meadow Sweet Organics aim to produce top quality organic medicinal, culinary and wildcrafted herbs available fresh and dried as well as beautiful local grown cut flowers and fresh vegetables and salad crops grown market garden style.